164 results found

 de Silva R, Tsujioka H, Gaze D, et al., 2015, Serial Changes in High-Sensitivity Cardiac Troponin, N-terminal Pro-B-Type Natriuretic Peptide, and Heart Fatty Acid Binding Protein during Exercise Echocardiography in Patients with Suspected Angina Pectoris and Normal Resting Left Ventricular Function, CLINICAL CHEMISTRY, Vol: 61, Pages: 554-556, ISSN: 0009-9147

-Kotecha D, Jenkins E, Flather MD, et al., 2014, Long-term predictors of death and incident myocardial infarction in cardiology patients assessed for coronary artery disease, Congress of the European-Society-of-Cardiology (ESC), Publisher: OXFORD UNIV PRESS, Pages: 819-819, ISSN: 0195-668X
+Kotecha D, Jenkins E, Flather MD, et al., 2014, Long-term predictors of death and incident myocardial infarction in cardiology patients assessed for coronary artery disease, Annual Meeting of the European-Society-of-Cardiology (ESC), Publisher: OXFORD UNIV PRESS, Pages: 819-819, ISSN: 0195-668X

 Niespialowska-Steuden M, Christopoulos C, Okafor O, et al., 2014, COMPARISON OF GLOBAL THROMBOTIC STATUS IN AF AND CORONARY DISEASE, HEART, Vol: 100, Pages: A15-A15, ISSN: 1355-6037